sidkulkarni/SacHacks-Seat-Reservation-App/README.md

 # SeatMe: Seat Reservation System Web Application

-Team Members: Viswaas Prabhunathan, Ajay Vincent, Ananye Aggarwal, Siddharth Kulkarni
+Team Members: Siddharth Kulkarni, Viswaas Prabhunathan, Ajay Vincent, Ananye Aggarwal

 Seat Me is a seat reservation web application designed to cater to all public spaces in a locality.